k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/README.md

 (a real, measured effect -- not scripted), then a batched estimator do better, then a rule-based triage agent make explicit cost/correctness tradeoffs using real signals (queue depth, staleness, drift).
-A 3D potential-well visualization gives spatial intuition for what the abstract charge-stability numbers mean physically.
-Each stage is a working notebook that builds on the last, mirroring how the underlying engineering was actually developed -- see [`docs/lessons/README.md`](docs/lessons/README.md) for the full arc, and [`docs/PORTING_NOTES.md`](docs/PORTING_NOTES.md) for the engineering history this was built from.
+A 3D potential-well visualization -- QArray's own `free_energy(n, vg)`, not a schematic stand-in -- gives spatial intuition for what the abstract charge-stability numbers mean physically: the electrostatic energy landscape the device's current charge configuration actually sits in.
+The Live Console (`app.py`'s first tab) puts all of this in one continuously-running instrument session, driven by a real QCoDeS-backed Vx/Vy instrument, instead of a series of one-shot runs.
+Each notebook stage is a working notebook that builds on the last, mirroring how the underlying engineering was actually developed -- see [`docs/lessons/README.md`](docs/lessons/README.md) for the full arc, and [`docs/PORTING_NOTES.md`](docs/PORTING_NOTES.md) for the engineering history this was built from.

 ## Tech stack
 - **[QArray](https://github.com/b-vanstraaten/qarray)** -- constant-capacitance quantum dot array simulator (Rust backend, CPU)
+- **QCoDeS** -- the instrument/control layer for the Live Console's Vx/Vy panel (`hardware/qcodes_adapter.py`)
 - **PyTorch** (CPU) -- the ensemble "perception" model that stands in for a real state-estimation workload
 - **NumPy / pandas** -- signal processing, staleness logging
-- **Streamlit** -- the interactive app (`app.py`, not yet built -- see Status)
+- **Streamlit** -- the interactive app (`app.py`)
 - **Plotly / Matplotlib** -- 2D charge-stability plots and the 3D potential-well surface
 - **Jupyter notebooks** -- the guided lesson arc (`notebooks/`, not yet built -- see Status)

 No GPU required anywhere in this repo -- see [`docs/PORTING_NOTES.md`](docs/PORTING_NOTES.md) for what that took.
+The LLM threshold supervisor is the one optional exception that needs network access (a Fireworks API key) -- everything else, including the rest of the Live Console, runs fully offline.

 ## Install & run
 Developed and run from Google Colab, not a local install -- there is no